MAXX Potential

 AI is more user-friendly than ever before.

 If AI makes it possible for anyone to write up an article or create a video, it stands to reason that we’re about to see so much more content online.
-A statistic from Europol said 90% of the Internet will be completely AI generated by 2026.
-It might even be faster than that.
+A report from Europol stresses the need to prepare for an increase in synthetic media and the rise of disinformation possibilities.

 Cloning My Mother-in-Law